This post probably contains affiliate links. You can read my full disclosure policy here.

 Being a working mom doesn’t change the fact that you want your kids to be smart and talented.

 It doesn’t change the fact that you like your house to be clean and can’t stand dishes piled in the sink.

 And just because you’re a mom doesn’t mean that you work any less hard when you’re on the time clock.

 You will be tired.
-You will be exhausted.
+Sometimes you’ll be exhausted.

 There will be nights you’re up ’til midnight cleaning the kitchen or folding laundry.

-And yet you’re up the next morning at 5 so you can get yourself prepared for the day before packing lunches, laying out clothes and turning the house upside down looking for the missing shoe.
+And yet you’re up the next morning at 5 a.m. so you can get yourself prepared for the day before packing lunches, laying out clothes and turning the house upside down looking for that one missing shoe.

 Sometimes you will be so tired, Mama.

 You remember all those things you use to enjoy doing in your spare time?